farhnmh/farhnmh/README.md

 # 👋 Holla, Fellas!

 ### 😎 About Me
 My name is _Aan_.
-I have development and communication professional skill with a Bachelor of Technology focused in Game Technology from _Electronic Engineering Polytechnic Institute of Surabaya_.
+I have development and communication professional skills with a Bachelor of Technology focused in Game Technology from _Electronic Engineering Polytechnic Institute of Surabaya_.
 I am an experienced developer skilled in Python, C#, C++, Unity Game Development, Computer Vision and its frameworks.
-Not only that, I do a lot of the activities are outside of my education stream.
+Not only that, I do a lot of the activities outside of my education stream.
 I joined several organizations engaged in the humanitarian field that helped me develop my soft skills.

 ### 🧠 What am I doing and have I done
 - **"Alumni"** of Game Technology EEPIS
+- **"Unity Developer"** at Molca Teknologi Nusantara, Surabaya, 2024-now
 - **"Unity Developer"** at Pateba Studio, Surabaya, 2021-now
-- **"Unity Developer"** at metaNesia - Telkom Indonesia, Surabaya, 2022-now
 - **"Production Team"** at Intive Studio, Surabaya, 2021-now
+- **"Unity Developer"** at metaNesia - Telkom Indonesia, Surabaya, 2022-2024
 - **"Game Designer Intern"** at Nightspade Studio, Bandung, 2021
-- **"Certification of OOP Programming"** that associated with BNSP, Surabaya, 2022
+- **"Certification of OOP Programming"** that is associated with BNSP, Surabaya, 2022
-- **"Certification of Mobile Based Game Development"** that associated with EEPIS, Surabaya, 2021
+- **"Certification of Mobile Based Game Development"** that is associated with EEPIS, Surabaya, 2021
-- **"Certification of Game Development Using Swift Programming"** that associated with EEPIS, Surabaya, 2020
+- **"Certification of Game Development Using Swift Programming"** associated with EEPIS, Surabaya, 2020
 - **"Awardee and Volunteer"** at Saudara Satu Negara, in Singapore-Malaysia-Thailand, 2019
 - _note: more details on my [LinkedIn](https://www.linkedin.com/in/farhaanmuha/) 💝_